douglasdevbr/todomvc/readme.md

 ### Persistence

 Your app should dynamically persist the todos to localStorage.
 If the framework has capabilities for persisting data (e.g. Backbone.sync), use that, otherwise vanilla localStorage.
 If possible, use the keys `id`, `title`, `completed` for each item.
 Make sure to use this format for the localStorage name: `todos-[framework]`.
 Editing mode should not be persisted.

-### Routing

-Routing is required for all frameworks.
-Use the built-in capabilities if supported, otherwise use the  [Flatiron Director](https://github.com/flatiron/director) routing library located in the `/assets` folder.
-The following routes should be implemented: `#/` (all - default), `#/active` and `#/completed` (`#!/` is also allowed).
-When the route changes the todo list should be filtered on a model level and the `selected` class on the filter links should be toggled.
-When an item is updated while in a filtered state, it should be updated accordingly.
-E.g. if the filter is `Active` and the item is checked, it should be hidden.
-Make sure the active filter is persisted on reload.